 Accessing the router

-To manage the router, you will first need to connect the router’s console port to the serial port on the back of the Windows XP workstation.
+To manage the router, you will first need to connect the router’s console port to the serial port on the back of the Windows 10 workstation.
 This can be done using the flat, light blue console cable.
 Once connected, the router’s command prompt can be accessed using Hyper Terminal.

-On the Windows XP workstation:
+On the Windows 10 workstation:

 Connect the flat, light blue console cable to the serial port on the back of the machine.